varshith15/ins/report/report.md

 The script for the above can be found [here](./../sandbox/slow_node/slow_node.sh)

 #### Results
-I found something wrong in the code logic which I am assuming is a bug which causes in inconsistency in results from time to time.
+I found something wrong in the code logic which I am assuming is a bug which caused in inconsistency in results from time to time.
 We will get into the bug at the end but for now these are the results when the bug is not encountered.

 The following results are based on the fact that the leader